CXX-Qt - Safe interop between Rust and Qt

 You'll need to have the following tools installed:

 ⚠️ It is vital that the qmake executable can be found by CXX-Qt.
-Under Windows you may have to manually add it to your PATH in order for this to work automatically.
+On Windows, you may have to manually add it to your PATH in order for this to work automatically.

 To check that qmake can indeed be found, run: